Intervention/docs/image/v3/introduction/installation.md

-# Installation
-## Installing Intervention Image
+---
+title: "Installation"
+subtitle: "Installing Intervention Image"
-Learn how to install Intervention Image for PHP with Composer and discover what are requirements to run the library with your server environment seamlessly.
+lead: "Learn how to install Intervention Image for PHP with Composer and discover what are requirements to run the library with your server environment seamlessly."
+sort: 1
+---

 [TOC]